dda-cunh/Philosophers/README.md

 # Philo
 		42 project introductory to the concept of threads, multi-threading and mutexes.
+		N philosophers seat at a table and require two forks to eat.
+		The program should simulate the actions a philo has to do while eating and it should avoid the death of a philosopher.

 # Philo_bonus
 		The bonus part is the same problem but solved using processes and semaphores.